yuxuanxc/tp/docs/UserGuide.md

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the attraction at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed tourist attraction list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd attraction in the TrackPad.
 * `find USS` followed by `delete 1` deletes the 1st tourist attraction in the results of the `find` command.

 ### Clearing all entries : `clear`